EHS – Protocols | Frequencies | Distance | Data rate

 The protocol is comparable with a language which is used by different devices in a system as a communication medium.
 The information itself is transmitted via a telegram in the respective language.
 The telegram length differs from protocol to protocol.
 The following rule is valid: The longer the telegram, the more energy is needed.

-Another parameter is the data rate (number of bits transmitted per second).
-The higher the frequency, the higher the data rate and the greater the amount of required energy.
+Another parameter is the data rate (number of bits transmitted per second) which is defined by the type of protocol.
+The higher the frequency, the higher the data rate.
 The telegram length and the data rate in turn influence the data transmission time.
 This parameter indicates the required time to send a telegram from a sender to a paired receiver.

 Each radio protocol is based on a certain frequency range.
 The so-called ISM bands are frequency ranges that can be used without any licenses or approvals.
 The VO Funk operates worldwide and regulates radio services and the use of radio frequencies based on international law.
 According to VO Funk the following frequency bands are identified worldwide as ISM bands: